weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/v2_v3_migration.md

 ### Generate Namespace

 The v3 client adds a new namespace, `generate` for generative queries.
-This makes it easier to distinguish generative queries and a base vector searches.
+This makes it easier to distinguish between generative queries and vector searches.

 <Tabs groupId="languages">
 <TabItem value="jsv3" label="JS/TS (v3)">